-eras big tree committee of the Outdoor Art League of California has just for warded a mammoth petition to the president of the United States, asking him to aid in preserving the Calaveras grove of the big trees.
-The petition carries 1,400,00 names of people in all day sentenced to imprisonment for one day in Raymond street jall and to a fine of \$10,000.
-Driggs was convicted of accepting money while a congressman.
+San.
+Francisco, Jan.
+12 .-- The Calayeras big tree committee of the Outdoor Art League of California has just for-warded a mammoth petition to the president of the United States, asking hira to aid in preserving the Calaveras grove of the big trees.
+The petition carries 1,400,00 names of people in all parts of the United States.
+Driggs Gets One Day New York, Jan.
+12.-Ex-Congressman Edmund H. Driggs of Brooklyn was to day sentenced to imprisonment for one day in Raymond street jail and to fine of \$10,000.
+Driggs was convicted of accepting money while a congressman elect for securing a government contract for the purchase of automatic cashiers from the Brandt-Dent com-pany for the postoffice department.
+There will be no appeal.
+Corbett-Britt Fight.